 This publication is the self-assessment for BAHTNET against the Principles for Financial Market Infrastructures (PFMI).
-The self-assessment is conducted as of December, 2022 which is the second self-assessment after BOT completed the FSAP mission in November 2018.
+The self-assessment is conducted as of December 2024 which is the third self-assessment after the Bank of Thailand (BOT) completed the FSAP mission in November 20181.

-Changes to BAHTNET since the latest assessment.
+Changes to BAHTNET since the latest assessment